1601-mma2013/Performance-Enhancer/README.md

 **4. Goals**

-Let the user have the ability to personalise any visual asset displayed on screen to their preferred choice.
-To let the user know the fullest potential of theircomputer.
+Let the user have the ability to know the fullest potential of their computer.

 **5.Environments**

 At home in the user’s room, the user will always be updated about the capability of their pc when they choose to play games or do their assignment.

-In the classroom, the technician will be updated on the stability of the lab pc for student and lecture use.
+In the classroom, the technician will have uploaded our program on the lab pc for student and lecture use.

 **6. Tools**